The application period has closed!

 - Master's degree

-- Finnish citizenship or permanent resident status in Finland with the ability to secure a visa for the U.S.
+- Finnish citizenship or permanent resident status in Finland with the ability to secure an ESTA for the U.S.

 - Commitment to working in school administration after completing the program